BilalHossam/ITI-iOS-mobile-app-development/README.md

 # ITI-iOS-mobile-app-development
-Apple pie iOS phone game.
+Apple pie iOS phone game and the development stages of it.